More info

 Can we just test the US market with limited distribution first?

 You can, but limited distribution with weak positioning typically produces false negatives.
-You'll assume the market doesn't want your product when the reality is your positioning didn't give consumers a reason to choose you.
-Both Florax and Freebreathe experienced this—initial limited distribution tests failed not because American consumers didn't want their product categories, but because the positioning didn't resonate.
-Testing requires either small-scale positioning work or acceptance that initial results won't indicate true market potential.
+You’ll assume the market doesn’t want your product when the reality is your positioning didn’t give consumers a reason to choose you.
+Both Florax and Freebreathe experienced this—initial limited distribution tests failed not because American consumers didn’t want their product categories, but because the positioning didn’t resonate.

 How much does brand positioning work cost for international market entry?